SoftSimu/CellSim3D/documentation.md

   Ratio of the size of the new type of cell compared to the old one
 + "StiffFactor"

-   Ratio of the stiffness of the bonds of the new type of cell compared to the old one
+   The stiffness of type II cells.
 + "GrowthRate"

   The rate at which the pressure force increases
 + "division"

-  division threshold of the new cell
+  The division threshold of the new cell
 + "gammaV" #check

   Medium Friction for the new cell